A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Introduction

+The idea of replacing the time step size in $\tau_{\mathrm{SUPG}}$ with an acceleration-to-velocity ratio has been proposed independently earlier by J. Evans and others\cite{evans2018residual} to simulate turbulent flows.
+Our present study nonetheless distinguishes from the previous study both in the formulation and the application.
+First, the previous study adopts an elemental measure of velocity and acceleration, while we use the global-averaged values in defining $\tau_{\mathrm{SUPG}}$.
+As we discuss later in the formulation section, this choice was made for stability reasons.
+While a local measure produces stable results when used in conjunction with an explicit time integration, it creates instabilities in implicit solvers, which is the concern of the present study.
+Second, the present study investigates the behavior of the new $\tau_{\mathrm{SUPG}}$ using a range of canonical and realistic anatomical cases, thereby evaluating its potential for cardiovascular simulations.

-The article is organized as follows: Section~\ref{sec2} contains the formulation of the stabilized finite element method for the Navier-Stokes equations, the motivation behind the proposed $\tau_{\mathrm{SUPG}}$, and its formulation.
-In Section~\ref{sec3}, we present three cases to compare the present formulation against the conventional one: a pipe flow with steady boundary conditions, a 2-dimensional flow over a square, and a modified Blalock-Taussig shunt cardiac flow involving a complex geometry.
-We will also analyze the convergence and computational cost of the present formulation.
-We will conclude our study in Section~\ref{sec:con}.
+The article is organized as follows: We first present the formulation of the stabilized finite element method for the Navier-Stokes equations, the motivation behind the proposed $\tau_{\mathrm{SUPG}}$, and its formulation.
+We present {four} cases to compare the present formulation against the conventional one: a pipe flow with steady boundary conditions, a time-periodic blood flow in a complex cardiovascular geometry (modified Blalock-Taussig shunt), a two-dimensional external flow over a square, {and a two-dimensional flow over a square with an attached flexing beam}.
+We will also discuss the convergence and computational cost of the present formulation.
+Lastly, we conclude our study and discuss the future outlook in the broader fields of cardiovascular simulations and stabilized finite element methods.